About Transition Network Facilitator

 Transition Technical Assistance Network

-The Transition Technical Assistance Network (TTAN) was created to support the Governor’s Executive Order (No. 15-01) which focuses, among other things, the provision of seamless transition services for youth experiencing Developmental of Intellectual Disabilities.
+The Transition Technical Assistance Network (TTAN) focuses on the provision of seamless transition services for youth experiencing Developmental of Intellectual Disabilities.

 The position has increased to full time with the support of funding through Vocational Rehabilitation.
 The reason for this addition is to support Vocational Rehabilitation’s implementation of the Workforce Investment Opportunity Act (WIOA) which, among other mandates, requires a stronger collaboration between schools and Vocational Rehabilitation in the provision of Pre-Employment Transition Services (PETS).